Yarroudh/ZRect3D/README.md

 ## Supported CityJSON versions

 The application expects that your file is using the latest version [CityJSON schema](https://www.cityjson.org/specs/1.1.3/).
 If your file uses an earlier version, you can upgrade it with the upgrade operator of [cjio, CityJSON/io](https://github.com/cityjson/cjio): <code>cjio old.json upgrade save newfile.city.json</code>

+Alternatively, any CityGML file can be automatically converted to CityJSON with the open-source project [citygml-tools](https://github.com/citygml4j/citygml-tools).

+## Requirements on the Point Cloud

+* Acquired through aerial scanning, either Lidar or Dense Image Matching.
+But Lidar is preferred, because it is often of higher quality.
+* Classified, with at least *ground* and *off-ground* classes.
+* Well aligned with the 3D Building Model.
+* Supported formats: <code>.LAS</code>, <code>.LAZ</code>, <code>.PCD</code> and <code>.PLY</code>.

+## About ZRect3D

+This software was developped by Anass Yarroudh, a Research Engineer in the [Geomatics Unit of the University of Liege](http://geomatics.ulg.ac.be/fr/home.php).

+In case you have the need for professional support don't hesitate to contact me via <ayarroudh@uliege.be>